cezarypiatek/cezarypiatek.github.io/src/content/post/async-analyzers-p1/index.md

 ### 3. Async Void method

-There ara two reason why Async Void methods are harmful:
+There are two reasons why Async Void methods are harmful:
 - A caller of the method is not able to await asynchronous operation.
-- There's no way to handle exception throw by te method. `!!!If the exception occurs your process crash!!!`.
+- There's no way to handle exception throw by the method. **If the exception occurs your process crash!!!**.

 You should always use `async Task` instead of `async void` unless it's an event handler, but then you should guarantee yourself that the method can't throw an exception.